maxs-rose/Aspire-OpenFGA/README.md

 ```

 > [!NOTE]
-> This depnds on `Aspire.Hosting.MySql`
+> This depnds on `Toothless.Aspire.Hosting.MySql`

 ### Sqlite

-To use the postgres engine install `Aspire.Hosting.OpenFga.Sqlite` and call `WithDatastore`
+To use the postgres engine install `Toothless.Aspire.Hosting.OpenFga.Sqlite` and call `WithDatastore`
 on the OpenFGA resource.

 ```c#